Active Motif,

 • EMSA = Electrophoretic Mobility Shift Assay

-• FACS = Flow Cytometry;
+• FC = Flow Cytometry;

 • ICC = Immunocytochemistry;